How many workers are killed on an oil platform each year? - Nokristart - Learn Everyday

 While the decline in mortality rates is a welcome development, more workers are still dying because of increased productivity.
 Additionally, many have questioned the reliability of the reported statistics.
 Fatalities in oil fields and offshore platforms go unreported.
 Part of the blame may fall at the feet of federal agencies, whose reporting standards do not capture all oil industry deaths.
 Therefore, the image of better security may be more of an illusion than reality.

-First, the federal government does not count transportation accidents in the oil death total.
+First, the federal government does not count transportation accidents as the number of oil deaths.
 Second, the standard does not always describe some accidents as work-related.
 Finally, the business is not even required to notify the federal government of the death of the offshore oil rig in state seas.

 What to do if your loved one dies in an oil rig accident?